How uv Works Under the Hood

 └── pyproject.toml # uv manages itself with uv

 The real action is in crates/.
-Rust does not allow circular dependencies between crates (packages), so the uv team split the code into a hierarchy of focused crates.
-Each crate does one thing:
+There are 67 crate directories in v0.11.8.
+Rust does not allow circular dependencies between crates, so the uv team structured the code as a directed acyclic graph of focused crates.
+Each does one thing:

 crates/

-├── uv/ # The CLI binary — entry point, argument parsing
+├── uv/ # CLI binary: entry point and argument parsing (clap)

-├── uv-client/ # HTTP client for PyPI, async network layer
+├── uv-client/ # Async HTTP client for PyPI and registries

 ├── uv-python/ # Python version management